JosephusPaye/chrome-native-bridge/README.md

  * is the raw string of the message that caused the error.
  */
 type OnErrorHandler = (err: ChromeNativeBridgeError, data: string) => void;

+/**
+ * Handle the end of the input stream.
+This can be used to
+ * know when to exit the native host, since it seems like
+ * Chrome wants to end the native host process, it closes
+ * stdin, triggering its 'end' event (at least from
+ * every case observed so far).
+ */
+export type OnEndHandler = () => void;
 ```

 ## Related